About the HANDS Project

 « The story of music through the story of the hands that make it »

-When a photographer takes a portrait of a musician, he most likely pictures the face, or the musician with his instrument.
+When a photographer takes a portrait of a musician, he most likely pictures the face or the musician with his instrument.
 “HANDS” is going another way.
-I picture the part of the musician that has a significant part on making the tone, playing the note, or initiating the sound – his hands.
+I picture the part of the musician that has a significant part in making the tone, playing the note, or initiating the sound – his hands.

 1. Print A Book

-My current plan is to release a book with a huge selection of pictures in 2017.
-Anyway this is only an idea yet, as I am quite busy with acquiring, shooting, retouching, printing, and all the stuff related to the exhibitions.
+My current plan is to release a book with a huge selection of pictures.
+This is only an idea yet, as I am quite busy with acquiring, shooting, retouching, printing, and all the stuff related to the exhibitions.
 Stay tuned for the HANDS Book!

-The photo by the way shows Chuck Rainey and me.
+By the way, the photo shows Chuck Rainey and me.
 I was explaining my concept using a very early prototype of the HANDS book.

 2. Prints & Exhibitions

 I am always working on large printed versions (35″ x 20″) of selected hands that are exposed in galleries and music related places like jazz clubs and concert venues.

 The collection of prints is currently more than 40 pictures, most with an accompanying live shot.
 If you are interested to expose them in your location please contact me.

 For some high-res examples of the HANDS pictures, please visit the gallery.

 The list of participating musicians is already way beyond 200.
 I am constantly looking for concerts that I like to visit, meet the artists and shoot their hands.
 So when you are out there on the road, close to my location, you might get a mail soon…